 Make Positive Statements

 Making positive statements is similar to asking for good news.
 Try starting your day by giving yourself a realistic compliment or two.
 Even if you can’t stop yourself from arguing that the compliments don’t apply, simply putting in the effort to make them can gradually cause a shift in your self-perception.
 Use positive statements with others every chance you get, as well.
-You will often find that the blessing that you give to someone else will simultaneously lift your own spirits.
+You will often find that the blessing you give someone else will simultaneously lift your spirits.

 Depression can be a debilitating disorder that affects every aspect of life.
 Now that you know some of the most common symptoms of depression and how to handle depression, think about whether or not you identify with anything above.
 If you feel down and often turn to substances to numb the emotional pain, you may be experiencing a co-occurring disorder.

 Co-occurring disorders are characterized by both a mental disorder and a substance abuse disorder.
 It is important to reach out for help if this sounds familiar, as substance abuse can lead to addiction, which can seriously impact your overall health.

 - Lubow CW.
 Experiences of Depression: Hopelessness.
 GoodTherapy.org Therapy Blog.
 Published September 8, 2011.
 Accessed October 9, 2022. https://www.goodtherapy.org/blog/hopeless-experience-depression/

 - Pikorn I. What is Rumination & How To Relieve It.
 Insight Timer Blog.
 Published August 26, 2020.
 Accessed October 9, 2022. https://insighttimer.com/blog/what-is-rumination/